abhidcoder/Node_API/ReadMe.md

    - Method: GET
    - Query Parameters: `tags`, `page`, `limit`

-7.  **Upload Post Image:** Upload a post image to a cloud service (e.g., AWS S3).
+7.  **Upload Only Image:** Upload a post image (also has validation to check the image file) to a cloud service (e.g., EC2 or localserver ).

    - Endpoint: `/v1/upload`
    - Method: POST
    - Request Body: Form data with the image file (key value(image))
    - Headers : x-api-key, value(FiredrakeSinsIsTheSampleAPIkey)

-8. ** Read the json file and import all the data from the json to MongoDB
+8. ** Read the json file and import all the data from the json to MongoDB Atlas using Mongoose

    - Endpoint: `/insert/samples`
    - Method: POST